 Robert (Bob) Heatlie Portobello - Craigmillar Craigmillar/The Wisp.
 Family would prefer use in The Wisp area.
+Born in Craigmillar just after the second world war, Bob's dad played in local bands and started to teach Bob the saxophone from the age of six.
+In later years he played the drums in his Dad's band.
+But Bob had his own ideas, started to play in many local bands.
+Started to enjoy writing music and in 1981 he wrote the song "Japanese Boy", it was a hit and made the top 20 charts.
+Which in turn made Bob in demand from record companies to write for them.
+His next famous song which is played all over the UK and in many other countries at Christmas time is "Merry Christmas Everone" performed by Shakin Stevens.
+Bob then went on to work with Shakin Stevens and penned more of his hits.
+Bob then branched out into tv work, and wrote very many successful children's tv music.
+But it wasn't just the music that drove him.
+Kind, generous, a heart of gold in helping others.
+Whether it be financially, or with his time and talent.
+Supported many youth projects such as at the Good Trees neighbour hood centre in Moredun, by helping with advice and tuition on making a music video.
 After April 2028.
 Relatives have given permission.
 Sandilands Portobello - Craigmillar Craigmillar The Edmonstone Policies were acquired by secretary Sandilands.
 Sir Francis, son of Archibald, was restored in 1603.
 The estate was formally conveyed over by Sir James Sandilands of Slamannon to Sir Francis in 1608 who married Sir James' daughter.
 Now in use Scanlan Portobello - Craigmillar Newcraighall John Middleton, Neil Paton and Michael Scanlan were three of seven miners killed in a fire in Niddrie Pit on 24th May 1884.
 Patrick Shavelin, Archibald McCartney and Patrick Corrigan were among the nine rescued from the incident.
-In Use Schulze Portobello - Craigmillar Portobello Family name of the initial owners of the chocolate factory on the King's Road that leads into Portobello.
+Schulze Portobello - Craigmillar Portobello Family name of the initial owners of the chocolate factory on the King's Road that leads into Portobello.
 Business was hampered by the start of WW1 when the government took control of the building for housing troops.
 Yes Scots Portobello - Craigmillar Mary Queen of Scot's visited Craigmillar Castle Yes Scott Portobello - Craigmillar Craigmillar Niddrie Family Names from the First Government Census 1841: Now in use Seam Portobello - Craigmillar Newcraighall After coal seams, the lines throughout the rock stratigraphy where coal is to be found.
 Yes